chobocomputer/grayscale/README.md

 # image conversion grayscale.
-in folder, all image auto convert to grayscale.
+in folder, all image(png, jpg, gif, bmp, pcx) auto convert to grayscale.

 # license gpl

+# os windows

-1. make new folder.
+1-1. make new folder.
-2. insert image file and neukkim.exe or neukkim.py.
+1-2. insert image file and neukkim.exe or neukkim.py.
-3. run neukkim.exe or neukkim.py.
+1-3. run neukkim.exe or neukkim.py.
-4. program will make new folder and new image insert that folder.
+1-4. program will make new folder and new image insert that folder.

 if neukkim.exe is not work, use neukkim.py.